LQF2020/node-restful-api-swagger/README.md

     npm start
     ```

-6. Now, play with the restful url, please open the browser and access http://127.0.0.1:3000/api-docs .
+6. Now, you are ready to play with the restful urls.
+Just simply open your browser and access http://127.0.0.1:3000/api-docs .
+If you would like different %HOST% and %PORT%, just change in `.env` file.

+## Reference:

+This project is created for self-learning purpose, inspired by [AcadeMind's RESTful Api with Node.js Course](https://www.youtube.com/watch?v=0oXYLzuucwE&list=PL55RiY5tL51q4D-B63KBnygU6opNPFk_q&index=1).